Programming

 Free Tools That I Use

-These notes apply to Snow Leopard through Ventura.
+These notes apply to Snow Leopard through Sonoma.

 System Tools

 Apple provides a complete free set of system development tools free with OS X. Install them from the Internet.
 In a Terminal window, type xcode-select --install.
-(In Ventura, this queues a request to install the tools using ► App Store..., which you then invoke.)
+(In Ventura and Sonoma, this queues a request to install the tools using ► App Store..., which you then invoke.)

 The tools include C and C++ compilers, all the Unix tools like Perl, rsync, make, etc.